zakirullin/cognitive-load/README.md

 We should reduce any cognitive load above and beyond what is intrinsic to the work we do.

-Boring and straightforward code is a way to go.

 ---
 Follow on [GitHub](https://github.com/zakirullin), [Twitter](https://twitter.com/zakirullin) or connect on [LinkedIn](https://www.linkedin.com/in/zakirullin/)